coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 sudo ufw reload
 ```

-After enabling firewall **never** **exit from your remote server connection** without `enabling` rule for `ssh` connection.
-Otherwise **you won't be able to log into your own server**.
+After enabling the firewall, **never** **exit from your remote server connection** without enabling the rule for the `ssh` connection.
+Otherwise, **you won't be able to log into your own server**.

-#### F. Fail2Ban Configuration
+#### G. Fail2Ban Configuration

 Fail2Ban provides a protective shield for Ubuntu 22.04 that is specifically designed to block unauthorized access and brute-force attacks on essential services like [SSH and FTP](https://ultahost.com/blog/ssh-vs-ftp/).
-To install `fail2ban` use below command:
+To install `fail2ban`, use the command below:

 ```
 sudo apt install fail2ban